Solar Energy Equipment

 Depending on your roof and the brand of solar panel, we match the best footing to attach your solar array to your roof.
 The most common roof types are composite shingle or metal.
 For a shingle roof, we drill into the roof surface and attach the footing, sealing around the footing to prevent leaks.
 For a standing seam metal roof, we attach clamps onto the standing seams.
 No matter which style, you can rest assured your system will stand up to the elements (including strong wind) and your roof will remain waterproof and structurally sound.

-Using the particular site and roof details supplied by NWES, IronRidge designs the mounting and railing system to be structurally sound and able to withstand up to 100 mile per hour wind and the snow loads for your location.
+Using your roof details and location, IronRidge provides custom engineering for your mounting and railing system.
+The result is structurally sound and able to withstand up to 100 mile per hour wind and the snow loads for your location.
+They are part of one of the largest solar mounting solution providers in the world, Esdec, which makes their warranty very bankable.

 Required External Equipment